Credible takeaways

 Interest rate caps

-Even though your mortgage rate adjusts regularly with a 7/1 ARM, following the initial fixed period, there are caps on how high the rate can go.
+Even though your mortgage rate adjusts regularly with a 7/1 ARM, following the initial fixed period, there are caps on how much the rate can change.

-It’s common for caps to be based on a first adjustment, subsequent adjustments, and a lifetime cap.
-One common cap is the 2/2/5 cap.
+It’s common for caps to be based on an initial adjustment, subsequent adjustments, and a lifetime cap.
+One common structure is the 2/2/5 cap.
 Here’s how this cap structure works:

-• Initial adjustment cap: The first number indicates the initial adjustment cap.
+- Initial adjustment cap: The first number indicates the initial adjustment cap.
 This is the first time the lender adjusts the rate after the end of the fixed term.
-In the case of the 2/2/5 cap, the rate can’t be more than two percentage points higher than your initial rate, no matter how much interest rates have increased since you got your loan.
+In the case of the 2/2/5 cap, the rate can’t be more than 2 percentage points higher than your initial rate, no matter how much interest rates have increased since you got your loan.

-• Subsequent adjustment cap: The second number represents the cap on the following adjustments.
-Once again, in this case, the adjustment can’t be higher than two percentage points over the previous rate.
+- Subsequent adjustment cap: The second number represents the cap on the following adjustments.
+In this case, the adjustment can’t be higher than 2 percentage points over the previous rate.

-• Lifetime cap: The final number reflects the lifetime cap.
-If you have a 2/2/5 cap, the interest rate can’t go five percentage points beyond your initial rate.
+- Lifetime cap: The final number reflects the lifetime cap.
+If you have a 2/2/5 cap, the interest rate can’t rise 5 percentage points above your initial rate.

 Loan terms